BlueBrain/web-data-container/README.md

   name: Landseer's Stag
 ```

-The **name** (string):  the name of the dataset, must be unique in the file because it will act as an ID on decode/query time
+The **name** (string): the name of the dataset, must be unique in the file because it
+will act as an ID on decode/query time

-The **metadata** objects are a regular YAML objects and can be empty if a user does provide only data without metadata.
-It will be empty but it will style be present as `{}` for consistency.
+The **metadata** objects are a regular YAML objects and can be empty if a user does
+provide only data without metadata.
+It will be empty but it will still be present as
+`{}` for consistency.

 The **codecMeta** is controlled by the RAB codec and is not exposed to the user, except if the file is open in text mode.
 Depending on the type of dataset, **codecMeta** will contain different properties, though, some are always present: